ropable/archivy-site/data/4-Git.md

 git diff HEAD^ HEAD requirements.txt
 # See the difference between two specific commits:
 git diff <OLDER COMMIT> <NEWER COMMIT> requirements.txt
+# Get more lines of context around a diff:
+git diff -U10
 ```

 See the changes made for one particular commit: